aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 Looking at the heatmap, there seems to be a combination of emotions that dominate certain periods.
 The following patterns clearly stand out:
 <p>

-- In the early period covered by our dataset, the heatmap shows the most vibrant palette of all covered periods.
+- In the **early period** covered by our dataset, the heatmap shows the most vibrant palette of all covered periods.
 Indeed, the emotional swings are the most pronounced during this time period, showing a clear inferiority of the surprise, sadness and love emotional scores, but on the other side, a diversity in the depiction of anger, fear and...joy!
 Why is that?
 Well, nothing screams entertainment more than post-war times.

-- Moving into the mid-century, the heatmap seems to adopt a slightly cooler hue - indicating lower overall emotion scores - as if the world takes a break from overly emotional cinematic productions.
+- Moving into the **mid-century**, the heatmap seems to adopt a slightly cooler hue - indicating lower overall emotion scores - as if the world takes a break from overly emotional cinematic productions.
-- When we arrive to the 21st century, the heatmap looks like it has been hit by an anger and fear bomb, possibly due to the context of the rise of terrorism attacks around the world, such as 9/11 and the wars it lead to after.
+- When we arrive to the **21st century**, the heatmap looks like it has been hit by an anger and fear bomb, possibly due to the context of the rise of terrorism attacks around the world, such as 9/11 and the wars it lead to after.
 <p>

+### The emotional cinematic portrayal of terror across Cultures
 {% include_relative assets/img/bar_movies.html %}
 This bar chart was obtained after selecting the top 10 movies with the highest number of productions and it shows how these specific countries depict terrorism in their movies.
 Overall, this bar chart confirms the fact that anger seems to be the most represented emotion in terrorism-related movies, directly followed by fear.
 As an example, the United States and the United-Kingdom, the countries with the most production, are like twins with nearly-identical emotional distributions showing high fear and anger as well as very low sadness scores.

-***Zoom on India:*** Why focus on one emotion when you can have them all?
+***🔍 Zoom on India 🇮🇳 :*** **Why focus on one emotion when you can have them all?**

 India's bar chart resembles a Bollywood dance—colorful, vibrant, and full of energy- it is high on every emotion, having the highest joy score among all countries represented.
 What is interesting to see is that India seems to showcase every emotional aspect in these movies, even though they are related to a heavy subject -terrorism-.
 India therefore shows a unique storytelling style, embracing the complexity of life - nothing is completely black or white.
 As said before, this is clearly reflective of a broader trend within Indian cinema.

 This being said, it is clear that when it comes to the leaders in the film industry, they seem to agree on the emotional depiction of terrorism-related movies, with some exceptions putting their grain of salt.

 </p>

-Do genres align with their traditional emotional depiction when it comes to terrorism?
+### Do genres align with their traditional emotional depiction when it comes to terrorism?
 No, it is not the stock market but the rollercoaster of emotions in movie genres across decades!

 {% include_relative assets/img/genre_sentiments.html %}

-Seriously, do genres align with their traditional emotional depiction when it comes to terrorism?
-Well, to keep it short, based on the emotion scores, most genres do align with their artistic direction:
+Seriously, to answer the question and keep it short, based on the emotion scores, most genres do align with their artistic direction:

-- True to its nature, drama seems to have taken "dramatic" to heart, showcasing fluctuations in all emotions.
+- True to its nature, drama seems to have taken "dramatic" to heart 🎭, showcasing fluctuations in all emotions.
 - Anger and joy mirror themselves in action movies, with anger being the most represented emotion.

 Now let's turn the spotlight on...Comedy!
 Traditionnaly, comedy is not really influenced by the gravity of the subjects it portrays.
 Yet, for terrorism-related movies, anger is surpringly high, even higher than joy overall -but this could be due to satiristic jokes around the subject of terrorism.

+You think we are done?
+Well, brace yourself because we still have one trick up our sleeve.

+Up until now, we did not look into the evolution of emotional depiction in plots.
+Yet, this is precisely what allows us to have an idea about story arcs.
+So, we crafted a

 ---